 Don’t forget that employees’ perception of seasonal staff is heavily influenced by how supervisors treat them.
 If managers only enjoy an arm’s-length relationship with temporary hires, that attitude can trickle down to year-round staff.
 Encourage leaders to include seasonal hires in team meetings, projects, and happy hours.

 Recruiting all that seasonal talent was a challenge, so why suffer through the experience all over again next year?
 While your budget likely won’t allow you to keep staff on permanently, that doesn’t mean relationships have to end.
 Keep in contact with high-performers, going as far as to offer them the same job next year outright.

 Don’t forget that there are rockstar employees out there who make a living exclusively through temporary work.
 After all, if you can stomach the uncertainty, seasonal work can be a rewarding experience.
 Taking on temporary work gives individuals the opportunity to break away from the standard 9 to 5, travel across the U.S. or around the world, or just make a little extra cash on the side.
 Come to think of it, who wouldn’t take up the chance to live between Aspen and Punta Cana?

 The need for seasonal help is a workplace reality for most companies.
-Follow these tips to be a more competitive recruiter and foster a culture where all workers, regardless of whether they’re full-time, part-time, or temporary, feel engaged and empowered.
+Follow these seasonal hiring tips to be a more competitive recruiter and create an employee lifecycle where all workers, regardless of whether they’re full-time, part-time, or temporary, feel engaged, and empowered.

 Andy Przystanski is Content Marketing Manager at Namely, the all-in-one HR, payroll, and benefits platform built for today's employees.
 Connect with Andy and the Namely team on Twitter, Facebook, and LinkedIn.